edicsonm/Building-a-real-time-data-platform-on-AWS/Module-2_Clickstream_Analysis_For_User_Activity/README.md

     172.31.4.149 - - [03/Nov/2018:04:29:31 +0000] "GET /wordpress/ HTTP/1.1" 200 55172 "-" "ELB-HealthChecker/2.0"
     ```

-1. Whilst the script is running, have a look at your Kibana to see the incoming new data.
+1. Whilst the script is running, have a look at your Kibana to see the incoming new data in the **Discover** page.

+`For this workshop, it's recommended to change the Time Range to a smaller window such as Last 1 hour`

 </p></details>